MikeyDotCom/Escrow-contract/README.md

 6) Repeat stap 5 until you have 3 different accounts.
 Rename de accounts into, Escrow, Buyer and Seller.
 You can rename the account by clicking on the account.
 Then double click on Account, you can rename it.

-Fund accounts
+Fund accounts:

 7) In order to get some Ether tokens for the test network, go to https://faucet.rinkeby.io/ and follow the instructions.
 Send the Ether to the Escrow account.

 8) Once you have received funds in you Escrow account, you can send 1 ether to you Buyers account.
 Click on the "Send" button and fill in the form.

-Run the contract
+Run the contract:

 9) Now that the Escrow and the Buyer accounts are funded, you can test the Escrow contract.
 Go to "Contracts" => click on the "Deploy new contract" => If the "From" field select the "Escrow" account => Left amount blank => copy the code from this repository "Escrow.sol" => Delete the example code in the "Solidity contract source code" window => Past the code you just copied.